 The vulnerability is described as RCE and is different, but just as dangerous as the remote code execution vulnerability which allows a local or remote attacker to run commands on the Exim server as root.

-Qualys reported that the vulnerability can be directly exploited by a local attacker who has presence on an email server, even with a low-privilege account.
+Qualys said the vulnerability could be exploited directly by a local attacker who has a physical presence on an email server, even with a low-profile account.

 But the real danger comes from remote hackers who exploit the vulnerability, as they can scan the Internet for vulnerable servers and compromise systems.